Optimal Sensor Gain Control for Minimum-Information Estimation of Continuous-Time Gauss-Markov Processes: Optimal solution in scalar case

 \subsubsection{\underline{Subcase B-1} ($(x_{t_0}^\star,p_{t_0}^\star)$ is in the yellow region or on the green curve)}

 Notice that the solution $(\bar{x}_t, \bar{p}_t)$ to $f_1$ with boundary conditions $x_{t_0}=x_0$ and $p_{t_1}=0$ is still given by \eqref{eqn:xp_case1}.
-If $\bar{x}_{t_1}\leq x_K$ occurs, the optimal solution is entirely in the yellow region and is characterized by \eqref{eqn:xp_case1}.
-There is no switching.
+If the condition $\bar{x}_{t_1}\leq x_K$ is satisfied, then the optimal solution lies entirely in the yellow region and is given by \eqref{eqn:xp_case1}.
+In addition, switching does not occur in this case.